nedoto/laravel-client/README.md

 NEDOTO_API_KEY=<YOUR PROJECT ENV API-KEY>
 ```

-_Note:_ before start retrieving your configuration, be sure to enable the Project, Environment, Variable and Api key
+_Note:_ before start retrieving your configuration, be sure to enable the Project, Environment, Configuration and Api key
 in https://app.nedoto.com.

 ## Usage